 Meanwhile crumble your cornbread (get your fingers messy now).
 Also add 5-6 slices of stale sandwich bread, even if you didn't snack on your cornbread.
 You can use white or whole wheat, we like to use the heels.
 Add 1/2 cup chopped parsley (if you like sage you can add some of that too) and some black pepper.
 Now, here is where we deviate slightly from Lida Lee.
 Grandmother's recipe uses only stock to moisten the bread.
 But for years my version was never quite the perfect texture, so I started adding an egg to ensure fluffiness.
 My mom is like the genius of dressing makers and she uses only broth, but until I figure out the secret to her technique, the egg trick works nicely.

-So, stir in a beaten egg (two if you're feeling generous), the proteins in it will help keep the perfect texture.
+So, stir in a beaten egg, the proteins in it will help keep the perfect texture.
 Then, add the super-soft vegetables into the bread.
 This is the part where lily-gilders will add things like sausage and oysters and the like, in our family we do not practice such heretical acts.

 Now, slowly ladle in the stock, this is the make-or-break part of your dressing.
 You do not want dry dressing, dry dressing is a true tragedy.
 I live in fear of dry dressing.
 To prevent this, add more stock than you think you should, if your dressing is too dry, there's no going back; however if the dressing is too wet, you can simply keep baking it to dry it out.
 So, add enough stock to make a soft porridgy consistency.